 Day 3 is a long hike, with a lot of up and down and natural highlights – up to Mount Hohenpeißenberg and down into the canyon of the Ammer.

 On Mount Hohenpeißenberg, we have a good view of the Alps, and good Apfelstrudel.
 Apart from a very baroque church, there’s a historically important meteorological station and a small memorial cross for Jenny Wood, a young British tourist murdered on the King Ludwig Trail in the 1980s.

-After an arduous day, skipping Baroque churches for today, we hurry into Rottenbuch's only shop and on toward our pilgrims' guesthouse (which welcomes irreligious hikers just as well).
-And by the way, the Iglhaut guesthouse was by far the best we stayed at on this hike.
+After an arduous day, skipping Baroque churches for today, we hurry into Rottenbuch’s only shop and on toward our pilgrims’ guesthouse (which welcomes irreligious hikers just as well).
+And by the way, the Iglhaut guesthouse was by far our favourite on this hike.